Arushasatybay/cse15l-lab-reports/LabReport1.md

 # Lab Report 1
 1) ![Image](https://github.com/Arushasatybay/cse15l-lab-reports/blob/main/Screenshot%202024-01-11%20at%202.22.52%20PM.png?raw=true)
    * The working directory when the command was run was `/home/lecture1`.
-   * I got nothing as an output because the command `cd`  is used to change the current directory to the one provided, and given we gave no argument to `cd` it automatically changed to the user's home directory and started a new prompt.
+   * I got no output because the command `cd`  is used to change the current directory to the one provided, and given we gave no argument to `cd` it automatically changed to the user's home directory and started a new prompt.
    * It is not an error, it is a default behavior.

 ***